-Majors
+50/70

-Boys and Girls- 10, 11, 12-year-olds
+Boys and Girls- 11, 12, 13-year-olds

 Teams will be decided based on the draft picks

-Age waivers are available upon request for a child who is:

-League age 7 who wishes to try out for the AAA division

-League ages 8&9 who wishes to stay in the AA division after the required try outs are met;

-League ages 9-12 who wishes to play in the AAA division after the required try outs are met.

-All age waiver requests must be submitted BEFORE tryouts, preferably given to a board member during registration.
-The Player Agent will review the request and if the request is granted, the player member will not be eligible to move to another division for the duration of the season.
+Returning majors players from 2021 will automatically be entered into 50/70.
+Any 11 year-olds who tryout and don’t get drafted in 50/70 will be placed into AAA.

+Safety waivers are available and should be discussed with the player agent, president or vice president.

 TRYOUTS

-According to the Little League International rules, policies, and procedures, all kids league aged 8-12 years old must try out.
+The following players must try out:

+Any player who wishes to play in AAA or 50/70 (11-13)

+Any player who previously played in AAA, Majors, or Equivalent in any other little league.

+Players league aged 8-13.

 Player members are required to attend one of two try out dates in order to be eligible for play.
+In the event a player meeting the above criteria does not try out, the matter shall be referred to board.

+MANAGER APROVAL AND SELECTION

+Managers shall be selected by the board.

 PLAYER SELECTION

-The only attendances of the draft shall be the President, Vice President, Player Agent, Secretary, each Manager and ONE approved coach per team.
+The only people in attendances of the draft shall be the President, Vice President, Player Agent, Secretary, and Manager.
+One approved coach may be admitted to the draft as long as the approved coach meets the criteria in accordance with the draft method set forth in the Green book.

-The draft procedure will be determined by the Board of Directors before the try outs.
+The draft procedure will be determined by the Board of Directors before the try outs and procedure shall be available in print at Try Outs.

-Every player aged 8-12 years old MUST try out and league age 7 may try out.
+Every player aged 10-13 years old MUST try out, 8-9 should tryout and league age 7 may try out.
 EXCEPTION: Any player who did not try out will return to the same division as the previous year.

 TRADES